tidymass/tidymass-website/content/en/r-shiny/toolkits.md

 Based on the current published tutorial and the public tidymassshiny 1.0.0 source; checked September 23, 2026.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-shiny-toolkits-en.svg" caption="Toolkits are separate analysis routes.
+Numbers show the reading order; this is a schematic." >}}

+Read the input panel for the chosen toolkit. fMSEA uses feature-level inputs and module analysis, while compound-based pathway enrichment uses mapped compound IDs.
+Save the chosen parameters and mapping outputs; an optional language-model explanation is not experimental evidence.

 ## fMSEA

 Open **Tidymass shiny toolkits → fMSEA Analysis**.
 Load the required R data files: a processed **Feature Table**, an **MS1 Database** (KEGG/HMDB as supported) and a **Pathway Database**.
 The published module lists KEGG, HMDB, IMETPD, Reactome and WikiPathways resources.
 Use the module's demo/file schema, not an arbitrary renamed CSV.